Room Humidifier Size Calculator

 Beyond comfort, health considerations motivate humidity control.
 Studies show that many viruses survive longer in very dry air, and nasal passages function best above 40% RH.
 However, it's equally important not to exceed 60%, where dust mites and mold flourish.
 Hygrometers, inexpensive digital devices that display humidity, provide feedback to prevent over-humidification.
 Placing one in the room you're treating allows you to monitor conditions and adjust settings accordingly.

 As with the other utilities in this project, this page eschews external libraries and performs all calculations on your device.
-The lengthy explanation here serves search engine optimization goals and educates users about the factors influencing humidifier selection.
-While the formula is simplified and assumes average conditions, it offers a transparent starting point that can be refined with local climate data or manufacturer guidance.
+The explanation here is meant to make the estimate understandable rather than mysterious.
+While the formula is simplified and assumes average conditions, it offers a transparent starting point that can be refined with local climate data, room observations, or manufacturer guidance.

 To use the calculator effectively, measure your room's length, width, and height in feet.
 Enter the current and desired relative humidity values, then press compute.
 The result includes the room volume in cubic meters, the water mass needed, and the equivalent gallons per day.
 A copy button lets you quickly paste the summary into a shopping list or email.
 The example table above, populated when the page loads, demonstrates several common room sizes to contextualize the numbers.